 - Revelation — the conspiracy is exposed or the mystery is solved.

 The standout conspiracy thriller is The Maltese Falcon (also from the 1940s).
 Other examples include: L.A.
 Confidential, Crimson Tide, All the President’s Men, China Town.

 - A MacGuffin often begins the plot (The MacGuffin must be plausible and valuable object of desire that will push the characters to obtain and fight for it. the quest for the MacGuffin must create conflict, tension, and emotion. — Shawn Coyne.)
 Hitchcock invented the word.
 If you’ve started with a McGuffin, you may be writing a Hitchcock Thriller.

-- The writer will make use of techniques like reveals, and possibly a reversal
+- The writer will make use of techniques like reveals.

 - Narrative drive — Characters and setting serve the pace of the narrative rather than the other way round.
 You still need to texture the pace.
 Even fast-paced stories need down moments.

 - Deferment.
 The reader wants to know what happens next but don’t tell them right away.
 Withhold information for as long as possible without it seeming contrived.